The 15 Best KPIs For Ecommerce

 The good news is that in many cases, measuring KPIs can be automated.
 There’s a lot of online software out there (Google Analytics being the prime example) that can take raw data and convert it into regular reports.

-Once you know what ecommerce KPIs are the most important for you to measure, you can then analyze the data you get on a regular basis.
-We recommend to do this no less than monthly, so you have a solid overall picture of how your site is performing, and you can quickly put improvement measures in place where necessary.
+Once you know which ecommerce KPIs are most important for you to measure, you can then analyze the data you get on a regular basis.
+We recommend doing this no less than monthly, so you have a solid overall picture of how your site is performing, and you can quickly put improvement measures in place where necessary.

 Once you have your KPIs in place and are measuring them, you’ll be better able to predict future trends, forecast ad budgets and plan successful campaigns – and, ultimately, increase revenue.